1/6 panel: Told repeatedly he lost, Trump refused to go

 The Justice Department has arrested and charged more than 800 people for the violence that day, the biggest dragnet in its history.

+House Speaker Nancy Pelosi said Friday in Los Angeles the purpose of the committee is “to seek the truth” to make sure “that never again will anybody think that it’s OK to have a coup, to have an assault on the Capitol of the United States, an assault on the democracy of our country.”

-Associated Press writers Mary Clare Jalonick, Farnoush Amir, Kevin Freking and Michael Balsamo and Alanna Durkin Richer in Boston contributed to this report.
+Associated Press writers Mary Clare Jalonick, Farnoush Amir, Kevin Freking, Michael Balsamo, Jill Colvin, Darlene Superville and Zeke Miller in Washington and Alanna Durkin Richer in Boston contributed to this report.

 For full coverage of the Jan.
 6 hearings, go to https://www.apnews.com/capitol-siege.